 To summarize, the goal of the intermediate training class is to give you complete control over your dog; to make him follow all of your commands from a short or long distance regardless of using a hand signal or voice command.

 A K9 advanced/customized class is a specialized class geared toward adult German Shepherds who are bred to become police or military dogs.

 In a K9 advanced program, your German Shepherd is prepared and taught many specialized skills that professional police dogs must possess such as tracking missing objects, finding suspects, detecting dangerous substances, and guarding people and communities around him.

 Considering the expensive cost and the depth of the program, this K9 training program is not for everyday German Shepherds.

 Where to Find Dog Trainer Near Me?

 Yelp is a good starting point to find local dog trainers in your area.
-You can browse through this websites and read reviews about particular dog trainers and schools from other dog owners for each dog trainer and dog training school in your area.
+You can browse through Yelp and find reviews from other dog owners for each dog trainer and dog training school in your area.